 Contracts

-OMX defines three formal contracts that govern behavior across prompt surfaces, interop brokers, and event consumers.
-Understanding these contracts matters when you edit prompts, build external integrations, or write tools that read OMX team state.
+OMX defines three contracts that govern behavior across prompt surfaces, interop brokers, and event consumers.
+Follow these contracts when editing prompts, building external integrations, or writing tools that read OMX team state.

 Prompt guidance contract

-The prompt guidance contract defines how OMX prompt surfaces should behave.
-It was introduced in the GPT-5.4 guidance rollout and applies to AGENTS.md, templates/AGENTS.md, prompts/*.md, and the generated developer_instructions text.
+Introduced in the GPT-5.4 guidance rollout, this contract applies to AGENTS.md, templates/AGENTS.md, prompts/*.md, and the generated developer_instructions text.

-1. Quality-first, intent-deepening output — prompts default to digging deeper into intent, thinking one more step before replying, and including evidence needed to act safely.
+- Quality-first, intent-deepening output — Responses must dig deeper into intent and include the evidence needed to act safely.

-3. Scoped overrides — newer user task updates are treated as local overrides for the active task, not full prompt resets.
+- Scoped overrides — A user's latest task update is treated as a local override for the current task, not a full prompt reset.
 Earlier non-conflicting instructions are preserved.

-4. Persistent tool use and evidence-backed completion — prompts keep using tools when correctness depends on retrieval, diagnostics, tests, or verification.
-OMX does not stop at a plausible answer if proof is still missing.
+- Persistent tool use and evidence-backed completion — Tool use continues as long as correctness depends on retrieval, diagnostics, tests, or verification.
+Do not stop without evidence.

 Source: docs/prompt-guidance-contract.md